Counties 2 Yorkshire

 Counties 2 Yorkshire, previously known as Yorkshire 2 is an English rugby union league at the eighth tier of the domestic competition for teams from Yorkshire.
-Club rugby in Yorkshire operates without promotion play-offs meaning that the top two teams are automatically promoted to Yorkshire 1 and the bottom two teams are relegated to Yorkshire 3.
+Club rugby in Yorkshire operates without promotion play-offs meaning that the top two teams are automatically promoted to Counties 1 Yorkshire and the bottom two teams are relegated to Counties 3 Yorkshire.
 Each season a team from Yorkshire 2 is picked to take part in the RFU Senior Vase - a national competition for clubs at level 8.

+Participating clubs 2025–26

+Departing were Dinnington and Yarnbury, promoted to Counties 1 Yorkshire.
+Hemsworth were relegated to Counties 3 Yorkshire.

+Participating clubs 2024–25

+Departing were North Ribblesdale and Wath-upon-Dearne, promoted to Counties 1 Yorkshire.
+Leeds Corinthians were relegated to Counties 3 Yorkshire.

+Participating clubs 2023–24

+Departing were Wensleydale and Harrogate Pythons, promoted to Counties 1 Yorkshire.
+Northallerton (10th), Wheatley Hills (11th) and Barnsley (12th) were relegated to Counties 3 Yorkshire.

+Participating clubs 2022–23

+This was the first season following the RFU Adult Competition Review.
+The league was substantially similar to Yorkshire 2 with teams ranked 4th to 12th returning (1st to 3rd were 'promoted' to Counties 1 Yorkshire and the bottom two 'relegated' to Counties 3 Yorkshire) and supplemented by top 3 from Yorkshire 3 and so with five departing but only three arriving the league was reduced from 14 teams to 12.

 Participating clubs 2021–22

 The teams competing in 2021-22 achieved their places in the league based on performances in 2019-20, the 'previous season' column in the table below refers to that season not 2020-21.

 Season 2020–21

 On 30 October 2020 the RFU announced that due to the coronavirus pandemic a decision had been taken to cancel Adult Competitive Leagues (National League 1 and below) for the 2020/21 season meaning Yorkshire 2 was not contested.